jtran41205/INST326_TheBackRow/README.md

    For example:

    String in file: "Fire!
 Key=3"
-   The string will be read into the game as "These Nuts!"
+   The string will be read into the game as "Fire!"
    The key will be "3", which will shift the characters 3 to the left altered string: "Cfob!"